Skip to content

 10. Genmax GM2200i — $350

-Best for budget-limited buyers who need occasional inverter power and can accept a shorter warranty
+Best for budget-conscious buyers who need basic inverter power for occasional light-duty use

 Pros: